Acadia National Park Itinerary for 1-3 Days (+ Tips for Planning Your Trip)

 Practical Tips for Visiting Acadia National Park

-Book your accommodations or campsites in advance.
-Campsites become available for booking two months in advance and disappear within hours.
+Book your accommodations or campsites ahead.
+Campsites become available for booking several months in advance and disappear within hours.
 Once you know your travel dates, book immediately if possible.

 Parking lots.
 If your itinerary starts to fall through because you got a late start to the park, don’t sweat it!
 Parking lots fill up fast so if you get to one and it’s full, just head to the next stop on your itinerary.
 Everywhere in Acadia is beautiful, so don’t worry about doing things in a specific order.